 Norway Northern Lights Holidays

-With its soaring mountains, sheer-sided fjords and endless dark skies, Northern Norway is a beautifully dramatic destination to go searching for the northern lights.
+With its soaring mountains, sheer-sided fjords and endless dark skies, the north of Norway is a beautifully dramatic destination to go searching for the northern lights.
 Boasting both the northernmost city in the world and mainland Europe’s northernmost point, its location provides ample opportunities for seeing the aurora.

 Where to see the Northern Lights in Norway